eshathakur/cse15l-lab-reports/LabReport2.md

  <br>This fixes the issue because before implementing the deep copy, in the for loop, arr was getting assigned the incorrect values as newArray was initialized with the correct length but no values, each element was then getting stored with the default value of 0 for an empty array.
  <br>That is why the error shows it was expecting the value for 4 but was getting 0.
  <br> Creating a deep copy of arr assigns all values of arr to newArray at the correct index, so you can then effectively reverse the elements of arr using newArray.

+ # Part 3
+ <br> Something I learned in lab from week 2 was how to use GitHub desktop to clone a repository.
+I have had experience with github in the past but without a proper tutorial it can become very confusing.
+Cloning is a very useful tool to track and record the changes made to a file.
+I found the tutorial to be very easy to follow.